SPRINGlessons/OLD-XML-SPRING-IDEA/README.md

 # OLD-XML-SPRING-IDEA

 OLD (with XML configuration file)  SPRING Simple app, writed with IDEA IDE.
+I used only SPRING option on the creation phase.
+I don't use Maven or smthng.